Meet Karen

 I’ve been a writer since I could clutch a pencil and scratch out stories on that weird wide-ruled manila paper we used in Kindergarten.
 Writing is in my bones.

 So that’s me.
-If we’re ever in the same space at the same time, you’ll probably recognize me: I’ll be the one laughing, making inappropriate (but never mean!) jokes, or ordering a steaming mug of something with extra shots from a coffee hut.
+If we’re ever in the same space at the same time, you’ll probably recognize me: I’ll be the one laughing, making inappropriate (but never mean!) jokes, or ordering a steaming mug of something with extra shots from a coffee stand.
 Come say hi!

 Places to Find Me